bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 <br />

 ### DynamicCeiling
+* This contract allows Status to deploy a set of hashes of soft caps on the crowdsale, and reveal these caps as the crowdsale progresses
 * LOW IMPORTANCE - There is no `function ()` that rejects ethers sent to this contract, but there is a `claimTokens(0x0)` to retrieve any accidentally sent ethers
-* TODO - My comments on the code can be found in [DynamicCeiling.md](DynamicCeiling.md)
+* Further comments can be found in [DynamicCeiling.md](DynamicCeiling.md)
-* MEDIUM IMPORTANCE - It would be easier to read if the following are renamed, as the curve is a collection of [curve] points:
+* LOW IMPORTANCE - It would be easier to read if the following are renamed, as the curve is a collection of [curve] points:
   * `struct Curve` is renamed to `struct Point`
   * `Curve[] public curves;` is renamed to `Point[] public curve`
   * `function setHiddenCurves(bytes32[] _curveHashes)` is renamed to `function setHiddenPoints(bytes32[] _curveHashes)`
-* Used in StatusContribution
 * Source [../contracts/DynamicCeiling.sol](../contracts/DynamicCeiling.sol) that includes the following files:
   * [../contracts/SafeMath.sol](../contracts/SafeMath.sol)
   * [../contracts/Owned.sol](../contracts/Owned.sol)